Kilcummin Area – Beaches, Harbour & Castle

 Kilcummin Castle

-The rectangular medieval castle first appears on the 1838 Ordnance Survey map, perched about 200 m above the shoreline.
-By the early 20th century the walls had vanished, the stone being recycled into vernacular cottages that still line the headland.
-The castle’s former footprint is marked on modern maps as “Kilcummin Castle (Site of)”.
+Perched roughly 200 metres above the shoreline, the rectangular medieval castle first appears on the 1838 Ordnance Survey maps.
+By the early twentieth century, the walls had largely disappeared, their stone recycled into the distinctive quoin-stone cottages that still line the headland.
+While no standing ruins remain, the footprint is clearly marked on modern maps as “Kilcummin Castle (Site of),” and the elevated position still commands sweeping views across the bay.

 What to See & Do